temichus/scylladb/README.md

 # Install Scylla CCM, using pip ensures it will be installed *into* the
 # virtualenv (setup.py does a global install by default).
 cd /path/to/scylla-ccm
 pip install .

+# Install sstable-tools, using pip ensures it will be installed *into* the
+# virtualenv (setup.py does a global install by default).
+cd /path/to/sstable-tools
+pip install .
 ```